ockam

 policy create

-ockam policy create [OPTIONS] --resource <RESOURCE> --expression <EXPRESSION>
+ockam policy create [OPTIONS] --allow <POLICY_EXPRESSION>

 Options